Connecticut Spousal Abuse Lawyer

 Connecticut General Statutes (C.G.S.) §46b-38a explains that an incident may be considered family violence if it involves a violent or threatening act occurring between people in a family, intimate, or household relationship.
 This type of relationship includes spouses and former spouses as well as couples who have lived together in the past or present.

 Many different crimes may be treated as spousal abuse or family violence offenses.
 Some of the most common include criminal threatening in the first or second degree, stalking in the first, second, or third degree, and various forms of assault, including sexual assault.
 These crimes may be either misdemeanors or felonies, so the potential penalties vary.
-A lawyer in Connecticut could help someone accused of spousal abuse.
+An attorney in Connecticut could help someone accused of spousal abuse.

 Will Courts Impose Protective Order for Spousal Abuse?